angelfish dominance

 Use Dividers

-If paired angelfish spend time away from the other fish, a single angelfish actually become more aggressive with its isolation.
-That’s according to a study by Physiology and Behavior.
+According to a study by Physiology and Behavior, if paired angelfish spend time away from the others, a single fish becomes more aggressive with its isolation.

 Instead of removing the lone aggressive angelfish from its home tank, place a divider.
-This should be one with big holes, so the fish can see through.
-By doing so, the solo fish can have its own space, while still being in the same environment as the others.
+This should be one with big holes so the fish can see through.
+By doing so, the solo fish can have its own space while still in the same environment.

-Altogether, you can’t expect your angelfish to never fight.
-However, by putting the right measures in place, you can ensure the fights don’t have lethal consequences.
+Altogether, you can’t expect your angelfish never to fight.
+However, by putting suitable measures in place, you can ensure the fights don’t have lethal consequences.